raginiyadav529/Learning_REACT/react-demo-1/README.md

 During Day 1, I learned:

-* What React.js is
+- What React.js is
-* How to create a React project using Vite
+- How to create a React project using Vite
-* How to create a React application using JavaScript
+- How to create a React application using JavaScript
-* Basic React project structure
+- Basic React project structure
-* How `npm` is used in a React project
+- How `npm` is used in a React project
-* How to install project dependencies using `npm install`
+- How to install project dependencies using `npm install`
-* How to start the React development server using `npm run dev`
+- How to start the React development server using `npm run dev`
-* How the React application runs locally in the browser
+- How the React application runs locally in the browser
-* Basic understanding of React components
+- Basic understanding of React components
-* How to display content using JSX
+- How to display content using JSX
-* Basic use of an `<h1>` element in JSX(JavaScript XML.)
+- Basic use of an `<h1>` element in JSX(JavaScript XML.)
-* Basic understanding of `package.json`
+- Basic understanding of `package.json`
-* The purpose of `node_modules`
+- The purpose of `node_modules`

+## About Toggle Button ******\*\*\*******

+## 1. Toggle Concept

+I learned how to create ON/OFF behavior using state.

+const [isOn, setIsOn] = useState(false);

+And:

+setIsOn(!isOn);

+The ! changes the current value to its opposite:

+false → true
+true → false

+This helped me understand how React can control UI behavior based on state.

+## 2. Conditional Styling

+I learned how to change CSS classes according to the state.

+className={`toggle ${isOn ? "on" : "off"}`}

+This means:

+isOn = true → on
+isOn = false → off

+I also used CSS transitions to make the UI changes smoother.

 ## 🛠️ Technologies Used

-* React.js
+- React.js
-* Vite
+- Vite
-* JavaScript
+- JavaScript
-* HTML / JSX
+- HTML / JSX
-* CSS
+- CSS
-* npm
+- npm
-* VS Code
+- VS Code

 ## 💻 Project Setup